-During 1990, SBFR leased from SUNY and New York State a 13-acre parcel of land for the purpose of constructing a campus hotel.
+During 1990, SBFR leased from SUNY and New York State a 11-acre parcel of land for the purpose of constructing a campus hotel.
 The Foundation provided SBFR with \$450,000, evidenced by a note for the aforementioned purpose.
 The Foundation charged SBFR interest of 10% on the outstanding balance under this note through June 30, 1990 and, thereafter, no interest has been charged.

 The original ground lease between SBFR and State University of New York was amended in November 2009 to revise the payment provision.
 Under the amendment, rent payments commenced in February 2013, the month in which the Hotel was first opened to the public for business.
+In April 2017, the ground lease was amended to extend the lease from December 4, 2049 to December 4, 2072.